• Skip to primary navigation

 • Is it respectful?

 This was a perfect moment to discuss the “Is it Necessary?” question.
 Did her friend really need to know about this re-gifting idea?
 Wouldn’t it be better to just wait to ask me if sharing this gift with someone else was a good idea?
-Even though her intentions were quite noble, what she said hurt her friend’s feelings.
+Even though her intentions were noble, what she said hurt her friend’s feelings.
 So, this was an ideal teachable moment.

 Using these three questions and creating this opportunity for growth is essential.
 What I continue to learn and appreciate is the work it takes to be a competent parent.
 It is hard.
 It takes time.
 A lot of time.
 Sometimes it defies logic.
 But, if you are not willing to put in that time and consistently address a teachable moment (there’s that term again!) in a clear, concise fashion, you are doing your child a great disservice.
-Your child deserves your “A” game, and you can’t really take plays off.
-I really love this work!
-Brainstorming solutions to these real world problems is not only rewarding, but utterly thrilling.
-But, not as thrilling as seeing how these efforts influence my daughter’s actions.
+Your child deserves your “A” game.
+You can’t take plays off.

 About Christopher Persley